ghost-town/grunt-init-helper/README.md

 > Quickly create helpers for use with Assemble, using [grunt-init][].
 Includes README documentation, test files, metadata, bower.json and package.json.

 ## Quickstart
-If you have `grunt-init` and are familiar with using it:
+If you have `grunt-init` and are familiar with using it, `git clone` this repo into the directory that [grunt init](http://gruntjs.com/project-scaffolding#installing-templates) recommends for your operating system.
+The following is recommended for Windows users.

 ``` bash
 git clone https://github.com/assemble/grunt-init-assemble-helper.git ~/.grunt-init/assemble
 ```

+**Note**: you can make the template available as any name you choose by simply changing the name of the folder that the template is installed into.
+So instead of `~/.grunt-init/assemble`, you may change the name to `~/.grunt-init/foo` so that the template can be used with the following command: `grunt-init foo`.

 Then, in empty directory: